Beto O'Rourke Is Ending His Presidential Campaign

 But O’Rourke struggled to replicate that model in the presidential primary and both his polling and his fundraising dwindled significantly in recent months.

-In recent weeks, O’Rourke’s campaign was beset by lagging fund raising, reporting $4.5 million in the third quarter.
+In recent weeks, O’Rourke’s campaign was beset by lagging fundraising, reporting $4.5 million in the third quarter.
 It was an improvement over the previous quarter, and enough to qualify for the fifth debate, but the total put him behind a majority of his rivals, two of whom raised about $25 million in the same time period.

 “We have a path to the nomination — and through that, a path to the presidency — but at this moment we’ve got to break through,” O’Rourke told his El Paso, Texas, staff after releasing the figures.
 “So I need everyone’s help, doing everything that they can … to make sure that you make this commitment now.
 There is no later moment to do it.
 It must happen now if we’re going to make the most of this moment, of the momentum that we have, of this wonderful trajectory that we’re on.”